machevalia/pwndb.sh/README.md

 # pwndb.sh
+DEPRECATED - NO LONGER SUPPORTED - v2 pwndb site is gone.

 Script to utilize the v2 pwndb onion site to find leaked passwords.

 Problem: Many want to continue using the pwndb database to find leaked passwords.
 However, Tor is no longer supporting v2 addresses after version 11 and no one seems to have found a v3 onion for pwndb (if you have let me know :) ).